pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

     export PYWBEMCLI_NAMESPACE=root/cimv2
     . . .

-This ability can be used to set those environment variables and thus to persist the connection name in the shell environment, from where it will be used in any subsequent pywbemcli commands:
+This can be used to set those environment variables and thus to persist the connection name in the shell environment, from where it will be used in any subsequent pywbemcli commands: